pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

 features or any other technical information.

 The idea behind the pattern is to provide users with an out of the box teamsite, and when in the future they need additional functionality they can go to the 'Modify Site' menu and add additional features to the site.
-The app will then add the required functionality.
+The add-in will then add the required functionality.
 That way sites can grow exactly to the level of functionality that the user requires without needed to use things like site definitions, web templates or even the SharePoint feature framework.